-As outlined in our two previous vintage t-shirts guides, the single best way to determine if a shirt is truly vintage is by checking its label.
-Since these lines are no longer in production or have updated their branding, inspecting a vintage shirt tag can tell you a lot about an item’s authenticity and the era in which it was produced.
-You can also factor in a shirt’s blend of fabrics; in terms of vintage brands a 50/50 polyester-cotton blend was far more common in the 1980s than the 100% cotton trend prior and beyond the decade.
+As outlined in our two previous vintage t-shirts guides, one of the ways to determine if a shirt is truly vintage is by checking its label.
+Since these lines are no longer in production or have updated their branding, inspecting a vintage shirt tag can tell you a lot about the authenticity of a t-shirt and the era in which it was produced.
+You can also factor in a shirt’s blend of fabrics; in terms of vintage brands, a 50/50 polyester-cotton blend was far more common in the 1980s than the 100% cotton trend prior and beyond the decade.

-Many popular brands emerged in this decade.
+Many popular brands emerged in the 1980s.
 Some focused on producing a variety of colors, while others specialized in making different styles of shirts, including ringers and jerseys.
-Brands such as Screen Stars, Hanes and Sportswear were some of the most widely manufactured t-shirts.
+Brands such as Screen Stars, Hanes, Anvil, and Sportswear were some of the most widely manufactured t-shirts.
 Each of these vintage brands went through different phases of label designs which can easily be linked to a particular period.
 The branding became more obvious and the tags often had two-color designs.

-Some brands were produced in Pakistan, others began following Champion and manufactured tees for sports-related purposes.
-Labels such as Logo7, Artex, and Trench made many of the best t-shirts, jerseys and sweatshirts featuring popular athletic names, teams and styles in the 1980s.
+Some brands began following Champion and manufactured tees for sports-related purposes.
+Labels such as Logo 7, Artex, and Trench made many of the best t-shirts, jerseys, and sweatshirts featuring popular athletic names, teams, and styles in the 1980s.
 Specialty brands like 3D Emblem also rose to huge popularity in the 1980s.
 We also begin to see music-specific tags that originated in the 1970s, gaining momentum, like Winterland.

-While many new big-name players emerged in the ‘90s, just as many faded away.
+While many new big-name players emerged in the 1990s, just as many faded away.
 Some companies merged together – for example, Screen Stars would slowly morph into “Best” by Fruit of the Loom.
 Music and concert merchandising became an even bigger business and had dedicated licensing brands like Brockum, Giant, Wild Oats, Gem, and even Liquid Blue.
-Some of these companies didn’t actually manufacture t-shirts so they had their labels sewn in to other blanks produced by FOTL and Hanes.
+Some of these companies didn’t actually manufacture t-shirts so they had their labels sewn into other blanks produced by FOTL and Hanes.
 In this era, there was a trend back toward 100% cotton.
 Woven tags started to become even more common.

-Remember: just because you don’t see a brand listed here, that doesn’t mean the item in question isn’t vintage.
+Just because you don’t see a brand listed here, that doesn’t mean the item in question isn’t vintage.
 There are just too many companies from these decades to display them all.
-We have streamlined our guide to present the most commonly occurring brands in their various forms.
+We have streamlined this guide to present some of the most commonly occurring brands in their various forms.